PhyloGrok/AnalyzeBloodwork/README.md

 2) Red blood cell and hemoglobin parameters (RBC count, Hematocrit (HCT), Mean Corpuscular Hemoglobin (MCH), Erythrocyte Sedimentation Rate (ESR)),
 3) Platelet parameters (Platelet Counts, Mean Platelet Volume (MPV))

 Furthermore, the sample dataset was collected during an NIH natural history clinical study of the relationship between obesity, inflammation, stress, and gastrointestinal disorders.
-An associated 250-gene panel of Nanostring RNA expression data from white blood cells is also available.
+An associated 250-gene panel of Nanostring RNA expression data from white blood cells is also available (links in citations below).

 of Body Mass Index (BMI) vs. variables from the Complete Blood Count with Differential (CBC-D) test results, and produce 2-D and 3-D scatterplots for the results.
 The data provided is from an NIH Clinical Research Center study investigating molecular and physiological biomarkers in white blood cells associated with obesity, chronic abdominal pain, and inflammation.

-### Data from this repository is publicly available from the following sources:
-Robinson, JM. et al. 2019.
-Complete blood count with differential: An effective diagnostic for IBS subtype in the context of BMI?
-BioRxiv. doi: https://doi.org/10.1101/608208.

-ImmunoGC custom Nanostring probe panel.
-2019.  https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL25996.

-Human buffy coat gene expression, custom 250-plex Nanostring panel.
-GSE124549.
-2019. https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE124549.

 <h2 align="left">
 R source code adapted for the project: